echaostemple/echaostemple.github.io/temple/bible.md

 ***"Okay then, how can I esca-"***

 Can you just wait?
 I broke the 4th wall twice already.
 Jeez.
-TikTok has really made you impacient.
+TikTok has really made you impatient.

 Okay, fine.
 Here's the answer: